googlefonts/roboto/README.md

 The fonts are currently available in eighteen different styles.

-[A subset of an earlier version of Roboto](https://www.google.com/fonts/specimen/Roboto) is available from Google Fonts, and can be used as a web font.
+[Subsetted webfonts](https://fonts.google.com/specimen/Roboto) are also available from Google Fonts.

 ## Setup